Skip to main content

 • Establish the connection between new employees and their buddies

-Before we dive deep into the why of automated onboarding, we'll recap why it's an issue in the first place.
+But, before we dive deep into the why of automated onboarding, let's recap why it's an issue in the first place.

 If you haven't done it in a while but you're preparing for an upcoming tsunami of new hires, this is what you must avoid: